 Unlike asthma, vocal cord dysfunction symptoms typically do not occur during sleep.

-Diagnosing Vocal Cord Dysfunction
+How is Vocal Cord Dysfunction Diagnosed?

 Vocal cord dysfunction can be tricky to diagnose because asthma and vocal cord dysfunction share similar symptoms.
 To help differentiate between asthma and vocal cord dysfunction, your doctor will assess your oxygen level and your airflow pattern.
 Here are two common tests that your doctor may perform: